M0ller/examgroup/README.md

 ### Exam project to test Performance in Mysql vs MongoDB

-Project for testing the performance on MySQL and MongoDB. <br>
+ExamProject for testing the query performance on MySQL and MongoDB in different pool sizes. <br>
 Tests that is done is SELECT and INSERT of 10k, 100k, 200k, 500k and 1 million records to see the different in ms. <br>